aggarwalc/odin-recipes/README.md

 ### Goal

-The purpose of this project was to build a basic recipe website using HTML.
+The purpose of this project was to build a basic recipe website using HTML & CSS.

 ### Skills Practiced